Battle of Lund: Battle

 The main battle began at 09:00, at sunrise.
 The front now stretched one kilometer from north to south, with the Danes to the east and the Swedes to the west.
 The Danish army was supported by 56 cannon of various calibers, while the Swedes brought only eight six-pounders and four three-pounders.
 Once the fighting commenced, Charles XI personally led a flanking maneuver to overwhelm the Danish left flank.
 During the fighting, the Danish commander Carl von Arensdorff was badly wounded, and the entire left wing was forced to retreat at 10:00, severely crippling the Danish army.
+Von Arensdorff would later die from gangrene after amputation.
 Charles XI and Field Marshal Simon Grundel Helmfelt used their cavalry to pursue fleeing Danish troops and cut down any who lagged behind.
-The pursuit continued eight kilometers, right up to the river.
+The pursuit continued for eight kilometers, right up to the river.
 Some officers at the Danish camp attempted to ward off the Swedes, but many Danes were forced onto the ice.
 The ice did not hold, and a great number of the remaining Danish left wing drowned.

-While the Danish left wing fled, the right wing pushed the Swedes back until the Swedish left wing scattered.
+While the Danish left wing fled, the right wing pushed the Swedes back until the Swedish left wing scattered with its commander lieutenant general Johan Galle killed.
 With the absence of Danish King Christian V and with General Arensdorff wounded, Friedrich von Arensdorff, the general's brother, had assumed command of the Danish army.
 The Danish front was now facing south and the Swedish forces found themselves under constant attack with their backs against the town wall.
 The situation for the Swedes was desperate, as there had been no sign of the king, the Household cavalry, or the Field Marshal for hours.
 The Swedes were also greatly outnumbered, with approximately 1,400 infantry and 2,500 cavalry, as the Danes approximately counted 4,500 infantry and 2,100 cavalry.
 However, instead of forcing the attack, Friedrich von Arensdorff ordered the army to regroup at noon, halting the battle.

 At the river, the Swedish king was contemplating his next move.
 Available intelligence from the town was scarce, and suggested that the whole Danish army was on the run.
-Although he was tempted to rout the fleeing Danish cavalry all the way to Landskrona, he instead opted to return to Lund to his army.
+Although he was tempted to rout the fleeing Danish cavalry all the way to Landskrona, he decided to return to his army instead.